-Urgent call!
-2 places open- Living perma-Culture
+Open call!
+4 places open- Culture of perma-Culture

 Description of project

-The title we chose for this project is “Living perma-Culture” for its metaphorical but also its practical meaning.
+The title we chose for this project is “Culture of perma-Culture” for its metaphorical but also its practical meaning.
 For many people, permaculture mainly means caring about the garden and plants.
 Permaculture however is a wider concept that includes in addition to earth care, caring about the people and their needs.
 It is based on relationships that should grow and support each other.

 Growing inside can be approached either in a philosophical, emotional, or mental way in our vision and understanding of the world.
 Growing outside can be related to gardening, relationships, nature, or our skills.